 Languedoc, Minervois,Pays d'Oc,IGP Vin de Pays d'Oc

-Domaine de la Dourbie is located in the heart of the Hérault Valley, at the foot of the Terrasses du Larzac.
-It takes its name from this small river, bordering the vineyard, which flows into the Hérault.
-The estate dates back to 1781, it is a family estate of 32 hectares that we have been restructuring with love and passion since 2003.
-From then on, we focused on the...Lire plus Learn more
+Domaine de la Dourbie is located in the heart of the Hérault Valley at the foot of the Terrasses du Larzac.
+It takes its name from this small river that flows into the Hérault region bordering the vignob...Lire plus Learn more

 Since 1781, the passion for vines and wine has driven the successive owners of the estate.
 The first owners created a park that is now classified as a "Remarkable Garden".
 Our predecessors undertook colossal work for the time by changing the course of the Dourbie in order to be able to plant vines all around the buildings.
 Since 2003, we have been striving to produce quality wines with the most traditional and organic vinification.

-Throughout the seasons and the harvest, our passion for wine remains the same: "producing quality wines".
-We have therefore turned to organic farming.
+Throughout the seasons and the harvest, our passion for wine always remains the same.
 We hope to one day become one of the great wines of Languedoc.
-The notion of sharing and transmitting our know-how is very important to us, we will gladly welcome you every day to our estate.
-I still see myself in 2003 during our first harvest, we were not quite ready, we had received the stainless steel tanks just two days before the beginning.
+The notion of sharing and transmitting our know-how is very important to us, we will be happy to welcome you every day to our estate, I still see you in 2003 during our first harvest, we were not quite ready, we had received the stainless steel tanks just two days before the beginning.
 I let you imagine the panic but also the excitement that reigned then...
 Since then I reassure you we are much more organized and we no longer let ourselves be caught off guard.